How much does it cost to ship a car?

 Guide to Understanding How Much It Costs

-There are various factors to understanding what goes in to determining the cost to ship a car.
+There are various factors to understanding what goes in to calculating the cost to ship a car.
 There are many factors that are taken into account when providing a rate.
 Our calculator adjusts for these automatically.
 However, when speaking to one of our advisors, they will also look into the rate to assure you aren’t paying more than you should.
 This is why you may save 10-15% on routes that are harder for our calculator to determine automatically.

 The Factors that Determine Rates

 These are all the factor that are taken into consideration by our both our rate calculator and when calling for a quote by phone.
 To get the most accurate pricing, it’s important that your properly represent your vehicle.
 Let us know if there are any modifications or if you have any special equipment installed.
 These will need to be evaluated individually.

 You might have already guessed that the further you are going, the more it will cost.
 The longer trips are cost less per mile, but there are more miles.
 Your quote will reflect that.
 Steady routes that don’t have a high or low season will stick pretty closely to standard mileage rates like the ones above.
 The costs for vehicles going to Hawaii and shipping to Puerto Rico include ocean travel.